maysion/extraCoolAndJuicyNumberGame/README.md

 Musiikki ja äänet: Lemonjolly, Sirkoto51

-Muu: maysion, Jaahuo
+Suunnittelu: maysion, Jaahuo

+Grafiikat ja teksti: maysion

+Ohjelmointi ja pelin rakentaminen: Jaahuo

-**Distribution of any version of this game is forbidden.
+**Copying and/or distribution of any version of this game and it's assets is strictly forbidden.
 Use only for educational and non-commercial purposes.**